Eva-Mutuku/Akan-nameFinder/README.md

 * Click the submit button.
 * If any of the above is empty, the app will give an alert message telling you to enter valid data.
 * If all data is well input, the app should produce a sentence with your name, akan name and the day you were born.

+# Steps used by the app to give result
+* Receive firstname, seconname, gender, date, month and year of birth from user.
+* Upon user clicking the submit button, if any of the above is not available, pop up an alert telling the user to input valid data.
+* If all the above is valid, compute day of birth from information on date, month and year of birth.
+* Map day of birth to correct akan name based on the user's gender.
+* Output user's name, appropriate akan name and meaning as result.

 ## Setup/Installation Requirements
 * The app will work in any browser but IE and Edge